littleosbook/littleosbook/page_frame_allocation.md

     kernel_physical_end = . - 0xC0000000;
 ~~~

-Assembly code can read these labels directly, and perhaps push them onto the
+These labels directly can be read from assembly code and pushed on the stack to
-stack so we can use them from C:
+make them available to C code:

 ~~~ {.nasm}
     extern kernel_virtual_start